RoBoT095/printnotes/DEVLOG.md

 - Added working checkboxes that save file from preview mode #AICode

+### (December 1, 2025)

+- Notes without names can be created and will be titled "untitled"
+- Fixed file name duplication appending additional (num) to existing (num) or (num)(num)
+- Changed note title from selectable text to regular text
+- Note title overflows with ellipse (...) and file extension is now hidden

 ### (November 24, 2025)

 - Fixed custom settings not being loaded on startup